-The focus of Seniors Housing Business’ latest webinar, sponsored by Paychex, was “How to Tackle the Top Workforce Issues Facing Senior Living Communities.”
+The focus of Seniors Housing Business’ latest webinar, sponsored by Paychex, was “.”
 What are the top human resource challenges senior living communities face?
 What solutions, recommendations and tools can help communities thrive when it comes to finding and employing staff?

 Expert panelists discussed approaches to attracting skilled workers and keeping existing staff happy, healthy, well trained and engaged.
 This brief, one-hour webinar is full of options and suggestions for best practices, as well as tips and tricks for those in the seniors housing industry interested in scalable HR solutions.